gvandeve42/LogiLabCodingChallenge/README.md

 Result {wellPlaced = 2, missPlaced = 2}
 ```
 ### Running the tests
-for running the tests, make sure you have the HUnit library installed, then type
+To run the tests, make sure you have the HUnit library installed, then type:
 ```sh
 *Mastermind.Core> :l Mastermind/Test.hs
 [1 of 2] Compiling Mastermind.Core  ( Mastermind/Core.hs, interpreted )